vanda/vam-fractal/src/components/services/themed/readme.md

 This provides several utility classes to provide basic theming for elements.
 This is broken down into three main areas:

-1. Text color (`s-themed--color`)
+1. Text colour (`s-themed--color`)
-2. Background color (`s-themed--background-color`)
+2. Background colour (`s-themed--background-color`)
-3. Border color (`s-themed--border-color`)
+3. Border colour (`s-themed--border-color`)

-Based on the page theme color (applied in the body tag with `class="theme-peach"`) these utility classes will then modify the related element the correct theme.
+These utility classes will colour the specific aspects of an element, based on its theme colour (applied with a class in the format `theme-<colour-name>` either directly to an element or via one of its ancestors, see [theme colors](/components/detail/theme-color)).

 ```html
 <h1 class="s-themed--color">